mmoh-i/Take-Home-Challenge/README.md

         "category": "Sport",
         "author": null,
         "summary": "The four semi-finalists, led by Wei Yi, will battle for three 2026 Candidates places – none of them has reached this stage before", "content": "The $2m World Cup in Goa will be remembered as an event where established stars were humbled and knocked out by supposedly lesser lights.
 At 26, China’s Wei Yi is the oldest in Friday’s semi-finals.
 He was once a prodigy, renowned for his brilliant attacking style and the youngest to surpass an elite 2700 rating, but then opted to take a six-year break from chess to study economics and management, which he says he does not regret.
-It is an all-Uzbek semi-final as Sindarov’s opponent is Nodirbek Yakubboev, 23, whose refusal, for religious reasons, to shake hands with India’s Vaishali Rameshbabu at the start of their game at Wijk aan Zee made headlines.  the second-strongest female player of all time.
+It is an all-Uzbek semi-final as Sindarov’s opponent is Nodirbek Yakubboev,\n 23, whose refusal, for religious reasons, to shake hands with India’s Vaishali Rameshbabu at the start of their game at Wijk aan Zee made headlines.  the second-strongest female player of all time.
 Hou won her first game smoothly, but the likely winners of the entire event are the so-called Fide team, which is actually the full-strength Russian squad playing their first team tournament since the invasion of Ukraine in 2022.
 On Sunday, the UK Open Blitz Championship finals take place at Leamington Spa, and will be covered by online commentaries.
 GM Gawain Jones is the top seed and favourite in the Open, although GM Eldar Gasanov, the 2023 and 2024 winner, is sure to make a bid to retain his title.
 In the Women’s Championship, 10-year-old Bodhana Sivanandan is top seeded after missing the title narrowly in 2023 and 2024.
 3999: 1…f2!
 2 Qxg5 Qh1+!
 3 Kxh1 f1=Q+ 4 Kh2 Rf2+ 5 Kg3 Rf3+ 6 Kg4 Qxh3 mate.", "published_at": "2025-11-21T08:00:05",
         "id": 158,
         "fetched_at": "2025-11-21T09:31:34.944290"